vitessio/website/content/en/docs/user-guides/schema-changes/managed-online-schema-changes.md

 The user may retry running a migration.
 If the migration is in `failed` or in `cancelled` state, Vitess will re-run the migration, with exact same arguments as previously intended.
 If the migration is in any other state, `retry` does nothing.

-It is not possible to retry a migration and with new variables. e.g. if the user initially runs `ALTER WITH 'gh-ost' '--max-load Threads_running=200' TABLE demo MODIFY id BIGINT` and the migration failed, it is not possible to retry with `'--max-load Threads_running=500'`.
+It is not possible to retry a migration with different options. e.g. if the user initially runs `ALTER WITH 'gh-ost' '--max-load Threads_running=200' TABLE demo MODIFY id BIGINT` and the migration failed, it is not possible to retry with `'--max-load Threads_running=500'`.

 Continuing the above example, where we cancelled a migration while running, we now retry it: